eliasanta/global-warming-project-final/README.md

 ## Description

-This project give us some data about climate changing , i specific about Temperature, cO2 , N2O, Methane and Ice melt.
+This project give us some data about climate changing , in specific about Temperature, cO2 , N2O, Methane and Ice melt.
 The data are from API https://global-warming.org/

 ## Link Applicazione